clastix/kamaji/docs/content/guides/alternative-datastore.md

 ## Install the datastore

-On the admin cluster, install one of the alternative supported datastore:
+On the Management Cluster, install one of the alternative supported datastore:

 - **MySQL** install it with command: